jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/antibody_epitopes.md

 S230 I believe binds “RBD down” and may make contacts to other Spike subunits).
-Taken together, it seems that RBM-directed antibodies do target epitopes that are mutationally constrained, though mutations that have no or positive effects on ACE2-binding affinity are certainly present, and further study is needed\!
-Also suggests more constraint is possible by honing in a more focused response on the key ACE2 contact residues, which are more constrained than the average epitope position.
+Taken together, it seems that RBM-directed antibodies do target epitopes that are mutationally constrained, though mutations that have no large effect or positive effects on ACE2-binding affinity are certainly present, and further study is needed\!
+Also suggests more constraint is possible by honing in a more focused response on the key ACE2 contact residues, which are more constrained than the average epitope position even for epitopes that overlap ACE2 contact residues.

 The last two antibodies, VHH72 and CR3022, bind epitopes fully or mostly within the “core” RBD, meaning mutational effects on ACE2 binding are